william1nguyen/pyqueue/README.md

 - Use automatic cleanup to prevent unbounded Redis memory growth
 - Configure appropriate concurrency based on job type (CPU vs I/O bound)
 - Monitor queue depths to identify bottlenecks
+- Use DLQ for critical jobs that need manual review
+- Enable auto-retry DLQ for transient failures

 **Note**: Performance varies based on job complexity, network latency, and Redis configuration.
 Test with your specific workload before deploying at scale.